otherland/sales-assistant/ROLEPLAY_PROMPT.md

 - 85% referrals from existing relationships (private equity, VC, C-suite executives)
 - 10% speaking engagements and industry events
 - 5% inbound inquiries (website, LinkedIn)
-- You've tried THREE vendors — all failed (you'll reference these MULTIPLE times)
+- You've worked with three vendors in the past — learned valuable lessons about what to look for

 **Markets:**
 - Primary: Private equity portfolio companies (C-suite searches)